 Cost of Travel in Andorra

-Despite its prestigious reputation, Andorra is a flexible destination in terms of budget.
+Despite its prestigious reputation, this tiny nation is a flexible destination in terms of budget.
 That applies to accommodation, food, transport and ski passes.

 Restaurant prices in Andorra vary widely.
 The cheapest options are definitely pizzerias, but in general € 15-20 per meal per person is a rather decent price.
 If you are (really) lucky you might be able to find a daily menu for about € 10 euro.

-Public transport in Andorra is provided by buses and taxis.
+Public transport in the country is provided by buses and taxis.
 There are no trams, metro lines or anything else.
 The cheapest bus ticket that covers the smallest transport zone costs € 1,80 for a single ride and € 3,40 for a return ticket.
-You can also buy a monthly pass to ride in all of Andorra for € 154 euro per month.
+You can also buy a monthly pass to ride in all of country for € 154 euro per month.
 More info on Mobilitat.ad.

 Best Months to Visit Andorra

 If you want are coming to Andorra for skiing, I’d recommend early December, while the slopes are not so crowded.
 March and April can be a good option, but it will depend on the snow conditions.

 For shopping and other kinds of visitors, spring and autumn are the best options.
 Andorra will be more peaceful during these months and accommodation prices are also significantly cheaper.